steinemann03/tiny-programs/README.md

 physics_circle.c was compiled with tcc

-software_render.c was actually compiled in a vs enviorment, but i think you can just compile it too with tcc
+software_render.c was actually compiled in a vs enviorment, but i think you can just compile it tcc too